-6 Clever SVG Pattern Generators for Your Next Design — SitePoint
+6 Clever SVG Pattern Generators for Your Next UX Design - SitePoint

 2. Iros Pattern Fills

-In a lot of early 20th century maps and charts, you’ll see they often make up for a lack of color by using monotone pattern fills with dots, lines, and cross-hashes.
-Although this was a design limitation of the time, today it still presents a crisp, super-efficient option for your SVG fills.
+In a lot of early 20th century maps and charts, designers often made up for a lack of color printing by using monotone pattern fills with dots, lines, and cross-hashes.
+Although this was a design limitation of the time, it still presents a crisp, super-efficient option for your SVG fills today.

 Iros has collected a pattern book of monotone pattern fills that you can reference in your work easily.
 These are tiny files and you can probably afford to include them all, even if you only reference a few.

+- SVG Patterns Gallery: A small SVG pattern collection based on Lea Verou’s CSS3 patterns.
+Hasn’t had any additions in quite a while but still worthwhile.

+- pppixelate: Another Seb tool.
+Usually we choose SVG to avoid pixelation.
+This tool revels in it, allowing you to draw pixel art tiles as SVG.

-This is an interesting experiment in generated patterns.
-Whatever you type into the text field is used as ‘seed’ to generate a unique pattern.
-In other words, it’s not random – type the same thing and you’ll get the same pattern each time.
+- Geopattern: This is an interesting experiment in ‘procedural patterns generation’.
+Whatever you type into the text field is used as ‘seed’ to generate a new, unique pattern.
+A cool curiousity.

-To be honest, it’s probably more of a curiosity than a production-ready tool in its current form.
-Although it works in SVG behind the scenes, it only lets you download PNG copies of your image – which makes it less useful in my view.

-Nevertheless, I think it shows what you can do by taking a geometric approach to image generation.
-These images aren’t so much consciously designed as ‘unearthed in a mining operation’.
+- Trianglify Generator: This tool generates one very specific type of background SVG – a colored, faceted triangular matrix – almost like a low-polygon 3D surface.
+You can control the color, size, and randomness of the underlying grid.

 Wrapping up

-Great SVG patterns are a perfect blend of design inspiration and technical know-how and good tools certainly help.
+Great SVG patterns are a perfect blend of design inspiration and technical know-how, and having good tools to support you certainly helps.

-If you’re interested in experimenting with SVG patterns, I wrote a piece last year on using Boxy SVG to create SVG patterns from scratch.
-Playing with that tool taught me a lot of what I know about patterns now.
+If you’re interested in experimenting with SVG patterns, I wrote a piece on using Boxy SVG to create SVG patterns from scratch.
+Experimenting with that tool taught me a lot of what I know about patterns now.